section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

   - url: /engineering-education/nodejs-cli-input/hero.jpg
     alt: Node.js CLI Input Hero Image
 ---
 In this tutorial, we will learn how to get user input in a Node.js CLI application.
-To do this, you'll need to listen to `STDIN` (Standard Input), which Node.js exposes as `process.stdin`, a readable stream.
+To do this, you will need to listen to `STDIN` (Standard Input), which Node.js exposes as `process.stdin`, a readable stream.
 <!--more-->
 Streams are used to deal with I/O. You can learn more about it in this [documentation](https://nodejs.org/api/stream.html).